jacknormand/TFRRS-TopQualifer/README.md

 # Overview
-A program that collects data from TFRRS and stores in a Postgres DB.
+A program that collects data from TFRRS.com (online track & field database) and stores in a Postgres DB.
 Collects the top 100 marks for every track event for a given range of indoor/outdoor seasons (startyear-endyear).

 # Usage